Proneural genes

 Proneural genes encode transcription factors of the basic helix-loop-helix (bHLH) class which are responsible for the development of neuroectodermal progenitor cells.
 Proneural genes have multiple functions in neural development.
 They integrate positional information and contribute to the specification of progenitor-cell identity.
 From the same ectodermal cell types, neural or epidermal cells can develop based on interactions between proneural and neurogenic genes.
-Neurogenic genes are so called because loss of function mutants show an increase number of developed neural precursors.
+Neurogenic genes are so called because loss of function mutants show an increased number of developed neural precursors.
 On the other hand, proneural genes mutants fail to develop neural precursor cells.

 The proneural genes are expressed in groups of cells (proneural clusters) from which one progenitor cell – typically the one in the middle – will be singled out, leading to the formation of many different types of neurons in the central and peripheral nervous systems.
 Proneural genes encode a group of bHLH proteins that play crucial roles in controlling cell fate in a variety of tissue types.
 Basic helix-loop-helix proteins are characterized by two alpha helixes separated by a loop.
 The helixes mediate dimerization, and the adjacent basic region is required for DNA binding.
 The human genome contains approximately 125 bHLH factors.